Concolic Testing on Individual Fairness of Neural Network Models: Witness Search and Conditional Verification with PyFair

 \subsection{The Dual-DNN Architecture}

 A \emph{Dual DNN (2-DNN)} is a DNN with three types of attributes \textsf{PA}, \textsf{NPA}, and \textsf{PA'}, where \textsf{PA'} duplicates \textsf{PA}.
-A 2-DNN $\tilde{M}$ is constructed by creating two copies of a given DNN $M$, such that one takes an input on \textsf{PA} and \textsf{NPA}, and the other takes an input on \textsf{PA'} and \textsf{NPA}.
-The outputs of these two DNNs are combined by comparison to produce the final output of $\tilde{M}$.
-As an illustration, consider the 2-DNN $\tilde{M}$ in Figure~\ref{fig:DoubleDNN}, which is derived from the DNN $M$ in Figure~\ref{fig:dis_running_ex}.
+A 2-DNN $\widetilde{M}$ is constructed by creating two copies of a given DNN $M$, such that one takes an input on \textsf{PA} and \textsf{NPA}, and the other takes an input on \textsf{PA'} and \textsf{NPA}.
+The outputs of these two DNNs are combined by comparing the induced classifier labels.
+As an illustration, consider the 2-DNN $\widetilde{M}$ in Figure~\ref{fig:DoubleDNN}, which is derived from the DNN $M$ in Figure~\ref{fig:dis_running_ex}.
 Given a (symbolic) input instance $(x,y)$ with $x\in$ \textsf{PA} and $y\in$ \textsf{NPA}, the 2-DNN transforms it to $(x, y, x')$, passes $x,y$ to the nodes $n_{2,1},n_{2,2},n_{2,3},n_{3,1}$, and passes $x',y$ to the nodes $n_{2,1}',n_{2,2}',n_{2,3}',n_{3,1}'$.
-The 2-DNN's output is determined by
+The 2-DNN's output is determined by $\widetilde{M}(x,y,x') = 1$ if $C_M(x,y) \neq C_M(x',y)$, and $\widetilde{M}(x,y,x') = 0$ otherwise.
+Subsequently, we can employ PyCT to explore $\widetilde{M}$ and identify a solution for $\widetilde{M}(x,y,x')=1$ with $x \neq x'$.
+If the encoded path space is exhausted without such a solution, the original classifier has no unfairness witness under the encoded semantics and domain constraints.
+Thus, we can transform the fairness checking problem of a DNN into a witness-search problem for a 2-DNN.

-Subsequently, we can employ PyCT to explore the network $\tilde{M}$ and identify a solution for $\tilde{M}(x,y,x')=1$ with $x \neq x'$.
-If all branches result in UNSAT, we conclude that the original model $M$ has no unfairness witness.
-In this way, we can transform the fairness checking problem of a DNN into a problem of finding adversarial examples for a 2-DNN.
-Algorithm~\ref{alg:Construct_double_dnn} describes the construction of a 2-DNN from a DNN and a set of PA indices.
+\begin{theorem}[Dual-network equivalence] Let $C_M$ be a deterministic classifier over a valid input domain $D$.
+Let $p$ denote the protected attributes and $n$ the non-protected attributes.
+Define the paired-input domain